aim-rsf/browseMetadata/README.md

 6    AVAIL_FROM_DT  1            AUTO CATEGORISED
 19   GNDR_CD        3            AUTO CATEGORISED

-ℹ Press enter to accept the auto categorisations for table CHILD or enter each row you'd like to edit:
+ℹ These are the auto categorised data elements.
+Enter row numbers for those you want to edit:

 1:
 ```